-Doug Brown focuses his practice on commercial litigation.
-He represents clients in commercial litigation with an emphasis on consumer practices claims under the Florida Deceptive and Unfair Trade Practices Act ("FDUTPA"), also known as Florida’s “Little FTC Act.”
+Doug Brown’s practice is exclusively commercial litigation.
+He represents clients in commercial litigation with a particular emphasis on consumer defense claims under the Florida Deceptive and Unfair Trade Practices Act ("FDUTPA"), also known as Florida’s “Little FTC Act.”
 He handles litigation and disputes between manufacturers and dealers, as well as federal and state RICO claims.
-As part of his practice, Doug also routinely represents clients in class action litigation.
+Doug also routinely represents clients in class action litigation.

 More than 50% of Doug’s experience has been under FDUTPA.
 He has worked on several of the leading Florida cases involving the issue of causation and types of damages recoverable under the Little FTC Act.
 Doug’s extensive knowledge in consumer defense litigation began by working for the State of Florida’s Antitrust Unit.
 As the second lawyer hired, he had responsibility for several cases in the state, including price fixing class actions.
 He then moved to the Atlanta Regional Office of the Federal Trade Commission for nine years which included significant responsibility for healthcare antitrust matters which resulted in several of the first consent decrees involving anti-competitive exclusions of podiatrists and nurse practitioners, as well as a leading vertical restraint case involving dealer influence on a manufacturers’ policies on extra-territorial sales.
 Antitrust matters comprised the majority of his work at the FTC including trying a geographic extension merger in the supermarket industry and a construction bid depository price tampering case.

 - Suntree Technologies, Inc. v.
 Ecosense International, Inc., 693 F. 3d 1338 (11th Cir.
 2012) (affirming order on Defendant’s Motion for Summary Judgment under Lanham Act and FDUTPA on the grounds Plaintiff failed to show likelihood of confusion and other key elements).